kristoffer-dyrkorn/terrain-decimator/README.md

 ## Why?
 If you need extremely fast, robust, simple and memory efficient mesh generation from a height map, the otherwise common edge-collapse methods do not fit well.

-Some simplification algorithms work bottom-up - they start with a full-resoulution mesh, collapse the edges of near-coplanar triangles, and retriangulate the surrounding geometry afterwards.
-However, one can instead look at simplification as a top-down process - as a sampling problem.
-Given a high-resolution terrain surface, it can be reconstructed from a set of sample points - of the original terrain surface - that are then retriangulated.
+These algorithms work bottom-up - they start with a full-resoulution mesh, collapse the edges of near-coplanar triangles, and retriangulate the local geometry afterwards.
+This is resource demanding - both memorywise and in cpu time.
+At the same time, the heuristics that guide simplification might depend on certain manually tuned parameters to avoid invalid geometry in the output - such as triangles that fold over the mesh or reversed winding orders.

+One can also look at simplification as a top-down process - a sampling problem.
+Given a high-resolution terrain surface, how should the surface be sampled to create a lower-resolution approximation?
+After a set of samples have been selected, they can be triangulated to produce a mesh surface.
+The steps in this process are well-known and robust, and guarantee artifact-free outputs.

 ## How?